aws/aws-cdk-rfcs/text/0001-cdk-update.md

 ```

 If the update is to an attribute of the stack that cannot be updated, the
-command can offer to perform a full deployment if `--accelerated=ask`:
+command can offer to perform a full deployment if `--hotswap=ask`:

 ```
-$ cdk deploy --accelerated=ask ApplicationStack
+$ cdk deploy --hotswap=ask ApplicationStack
-Checking stack ApplicationStack for possible accelerated update
+Checking stack ApplicationStack for possible hotswap update
  * LambdaFunction[Appfunction]: Function data changed
 ApplicationStack has changes that can not be rapidly updated.
 Perform a full deployment of ApplicationStack?
 [Y/n]: Y